Sync-NeRF: Generalizing Dynamic NeRFs to Unsynchronized Videos: Method

 We design the time offsets to be continuous rather than discrete frame indices.
 Further details are deferred to \sref{sec:implicit} and \ref{sec:grid}.
 The time offsets are jointly optimized with NeRF parameters by minimizing MSE between the ground truth RGB pixel $\C$ and the volume-rendered RGB pixel $\Chat$:

 where $k, \ray, t$ are the camera index, center ray, and time of each pixel in the training frames, respectively.
 To calculate $\Chat$, we use the same numerical quadrature that approximates volume rendering integral as previous papers \cite{max1995optical,mildenhall2021nerf}.
-It resolves the disagreement across multi-view supervisions and significantly improves reconstruction, especially on the dynamic parts.
+The time offsets resolve the disagreement across multi-view supervisions and significantly improve the reconstruction quality, especially on the dynamic parts.

-\fref{fig:offset_hist} is an exemplar plot of the learned time offsets over training iteration on \texttt{coffee\_martini}.
+\fref{fig:offset_hist} is an exemplar plot of the learned time offsets over training iterations on \texttt{coffee\_martini}.
 This scene has an unsynchronized view as shown in \fref{fig:teaser}a.
-The time offsets are initialized to 0 and converge to the visually correct offset.
-As the common scenes do not provide the ground truth offsets, we report errors on synthetic dynamic scenes with arbitrary ground truth offsets in the experiments.
-We note that it does not require additional loss functions or regularizers.
+The time offsets are initialized as zero and converge to the visually correct offset.
+As the common scenes do not provide ground truth offsets, we report errors on synthetic dynamic scenes with the ground truth offsets in the following experiments.
+We note that the optimization of time offsets does not require additional loss functions or regularizers.

+When we assess the reconstruction of the scene captured from a test view, even the test view can be unsynchronized.
 For rendering a video from a novel view, we can customize the time offset $\offset_\text{test}$.
-When we assess the reconstruction of the scene captured from a test view, even the test view can be unsynchronized.
-Our method allows to optimize $\offset_\text{test}$ with the frozen trained model such that the potential offset of the test view can be resolved.
-When we report test view performance, we optimize the time offset for the test view to fully exploit the advantage of our method.
+Our method allows to optimize $\offset_\text{test}$ with the frozen trained model such that the potential time offset of the test view can be resolved.
+To fully exploit the advantage of our method, we optimize the time offset for the test view when we report the test view performance.